 From the Piazza del Pozzetto you can see the Borgo Largo, another part of the Borgo with its arcades.

-Piazza dei Cavalieri square
+Piazza dei Cavalieri in Pisa

 The Piazza dei Cavalieri is after the Square of Miracles the most remarkable square of Pisa, the political heart of the city for centuries, and formerly headquarters of the Order of the Knights of Order of Saint Stephen (founded by Cosimo I de’ Medici).
 It is still the seat of the prestigious Scuola Normale of Pisa in the Carovana Palace.